 Most parents want to know the best time to take their child to the orthodontist for their first evaluation.
-While the majority of children in our office don't start braces until middle school, having your child evaluated at age eight will allow Dr. Seuss to detect potential future orthodontic problems and to intervene, if necessary.
+While the majority of children in our office don't start braces until middle school, having your child evaluated at age eight will allow Seuss Orthodontics to detect potential future orthodontic problems and to intervene, if necessary.

 If your child does not require early treatment at the time of the initial consultation, you should not feel that you've made an unnecessary appointment.
 Children who do not require treatment at the time of their initial exam are placed into a growth and guidance program.
 These patients will be seen at least once each year to monitor the growth and development of the face, jaws, and teeth.
 The growth and guidance program will allow us to evaluate your child on a regular basis, ensuring that we initiate your child's treatment at the right time.
 The office visits for the growth and guidance program are complimentary.